Gupta Wessler Fellowship

 * * *

-Alisa Tiwari joined the firm as a fellow in Fall 2022 following her clerkships with Judge Michelle Friedland on the Ninth Circuit and Judge Vince Chhabria on the U.S. District Court for the Northern District of California.
+Alisa Tiwari is now an associate at Gupta Wessler and originally joined the firm as a 2022-2023 fellow following her clerkships with Judge Michelle Friedland on the Ninth Circuit and Judge Vince Chhabria on the U.S. District Court for the Northern District of California.
 During law school, Alisa worked on affirmative litigation with the San Francisco City Attorney’s Office (where she designed an APA lawsuit against the Trump Administration’s rescission of civil-rights guidance documents); Supreme Court and appellate litigation with Neal Katyal of Hogan Lovells; and criminal law reform litigation at the ACLU.
 In addition, she published a note in the Yale Law Journal detailing a way to hold police departments accountable for disproportionate racial effects.
 Before law school, Alisa prepared policy analyses for Vanita Gupta, then-head of the Civil Rights Division at the U.S. Department of Justice, and worked directly with attorneys and investigators to uncover law enforcement misconduct as part of a federal investigation into the Baltimore Police Department.
 She also worked in the Civil Rights Unit of the U.S. Attorney’s Office for the Southern District of New York.

-Jessica Garland joined the firm as a fellow in 2021 following her clerkships with Judge David Barron of the First Circuit and Judge Paul Engelmayer of the Southern District of New York.
+Jessica Garland is now an associate at Gupta Wessler and originally joined the firm as a 2021-2022 fellow following her clerkships with Judge David Barron of the First Circuit and Judge Paul Engelmayer of the Southern District of New York.
 She has also accepted a clerkship with Justice Elena Kagan on the U.S. Supreme Court.
 As a law student, Jessie worked on ineffective-assistance-of-counsel claims with the Ethics Bureau, litigated prisoner and immigrant cases in the Second Circuit with the Appellate Litigation Project, and interned for the Office of the Appellate Defender in New York.
 Before law school Jessie was a Henry Fellow at Cambridge University in England, where she received an M.Phil in Criminology.

 Joyce Dela Peña joined the firm as a 2021-2022 fellow after her clerkships with Judge Guido Calabresi of the Second Circuit, Judge Amit Mehta of the U.S. District Court for the District of Columbia, and Judge Corinne Beckwith of the D.C.
 Court of Appeals.
 Joyce is a 2018 graduate of Georgetown Law and joined the Federal Trade Commission following her fellowship.
 Before clerking, she was a student in Brian Wolfman’s Appellate Courts Immersion Clinic and interned at Public Justice; Relman, Dane & Colfax; the Special Litigation unit of the D.C.
 Public Defender Service; Equal Justice Under Law; Bronx Defenders; and the Prison Law Office.

-Lark Turner is currently an attorney at the Federal Trade Commission and was the 2019-2020 fellow at Gupta Wessler between her clerkships with Chief Judge Gregory of the Fourth Circuit and on the D.C.
+Lark Turner is currently an attorney at the Federal Trade Commission and was the 2019-2020 fellow at Gupta Wessler between her clerkships with Chief Judge Gregory of the Fourth Circuit and Judge Catharine F. Easterly of the D.C.
 Court of Appeals.
-During law school, following a career in journalism, Lark worked at the Appellate Division of the Public Defender Service of D.C., the Southern Center for Human Rights, Harvard Prison Legal Assistance Project, and Harvard Legal Aid Bureau, and as a research assistant to Professor Laurence Tribe.
+During law school, following a career in newspaper journalism, Lark worked at the Appellate Division of the Public Defender Service of D.C., the Southern Center for Human Rights, the Harvard Prison Legal Assistance Project, the Harvard Legal Aid Bureau, and as a research assistant to Professor Laurence Tribe.

-Alexandria Twinem is currently an Assistant Solicitor General of New York, where she handles a wide range of appellate litigation in state and federal court, and previously worked as a staff attorney at Civil Rights Corps, handling criminal-justice-reform litigation.
-She joined the firm as the 2018-2019 fellow following her clerkships with Judge Stephen Reinhardt of the Ninth Circuit and Judge Alison Nathan of the Southern District of New York.
+Alexandria Twinem is currently an Assistant Solicitor General of New York, where she handles a wide range of appellate litigation in state and federal court.
+She previously worked as a staff attorney at Civil Rights Corps, where she handled criminal-justice-reform litigation.
+She joined Gupta Wessler as the 2018-2019 fellow following her clerkships with Judge Stephen Reinhardt of the Ninth Circuit and Judge Alison Nathan of the Southern District of New York.
 During law school, Alex was the Managing Editor of the Stanford Law Review, a student in the Stanford Supreme Court Litigation Clinic, and a law clerk at the Southern Center for Human Rights, Goldstein & Russell, and the public-interest firm of Neufeld Scheck & Brustin.

-Daniel Wilf-Townsend was the 2017-2018 fellow and continued to practice with firm full time from 2018-2020, when he left to pursue a Bigelow Fellowship at the University of Chicago Law School.
-Danny is now an incoming tenure-track professor at Georgetown Law, where he focuses on civil procedure, federal courts, and consumer protection law.
+Daniel Wilf-Townsend was the firm’s 2017-2018 fellow and continued to practice with firm full time from 2018-2020, when he left to pursue a Bigelow Fellowship at the University of Chicago Law School.
+Danny is now an Associate Professor of Law at Georgetown, where he focuses on civil procedure, federal courts, and consumer protection.
 He joined the firm following clerkships with Judge Marsha Berzon of the Ninth Circuit and Judge Jeffrey Meyer of the District of Connecticut.
 He was previously a summer associate at Gupta Wessler and also worked at the Civil Division of the U.S. Department of Justice and the D.C.
 Public Defender Service.
 His writing has been published by the Yale Law Journal, the Stanford Law Review, Slate, and the American Prospect.

 Matthew Spurlock joined the firm as the 2016-2017 fellow following a legal fellowship at the national ACLU and judicial clerkships on the Massachusetts Supreme Judicial Court and the Connecticut Supreme Court.
 Following his fellowship, Matt joined the Massachusetts Public Defender Division, where he now briefs and argues appeals as part of the statewide Appeals Unit.

-Neil K. Sawhney, now an associate with the firm, who completed his fellowship in 2015-2016 between his clerkships with Justice Goodwin Liu of the Supreme Court of California and Judge Marsha Berzon of the Ninth Circuit.
-In the fall of 2017, Neil moved to New Orleans, where he worked on impact and appellate litigation in the Center’s Economic Justice Project before rejoining the firm’s new San Francisco office.
+Neil K. Sawhney completed his fellowship in 2015-2016 between his clerkships with Justice Goodwin Liu of the Supreme Court of California and Judge Marsha Berzon of the Ninth Circuit.
+In the fall of 2017, Neil moved to New Orleans, where he worked on impact and appellate litigation in the Southern Poverty Law Center’s Economic Justice Project before rejoining the firm’s new San Francisco office as an associate.
+He is now the Director of Appellate Advocacy at ACLU of Northern California.